heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 This means that the server cannot know/identify who is the author of each request without additional information.
 Let's take an example:

-1. A first user access the homepage of a website
+1. A first user accesses the homepage of a website.
-2. A second user access the homepage of the same website
+2. A second user accesses the homepage of the same website.

 Who is the author of each request?

----
+### HTTP sessions (2/2)

 Why does the server not know who you are?

 It is because you have not stated who you are.
 In other words, you do not have a session with the server.

-They are two ways to maintain a session:
+They are two ways to maintain a session: (1) using a query parameter.
+(2) using cookies.

-- Using a query parameter
-- Using cookies

 ![bg right:40%](https://images.unsplash.com/photo-1580065632882-3d6d4ca954ff?fit=crop&h=720)